SingleDevOps/justeatassessment/README.md

 1. Better Displaying of Cuisine Items & Better Distinguishability of Restaurants / Non-Restaurants.
 2. More custom components to increase modularity. ✅
-3. Better StyleSheet Design with more dynamic settings.
+3. Better StyleSheet Design with more dynamic settings. ✅
 4. Restaurant Details in a full page when each restaurant card is clicked.
 5. Tests for checking the returned data and the correct rendering of elements.
-(Can be done by *Jest* and *@testing-library/react-native*: Restaurant card components with various data inputs, Search input component behavior, Sorting controls and their state changes, Navigation between MainPage and DisplayPage, Data passing between screens, Dark/light mode toggle behavior)
+(Can be done by *Jest* and *@testing-library/react-native*: e.g. Restaurant card components with various data inputs, Search input component behavior, Sorting controls and their state changes, Navigation between MainPage and DisplayPage, Data passing between screens, Dark/light mode toggle behavior)✅
 6. GeoPoint + Map Integration for navigation to the restaurant.
 7. More Restaurant Sorting Options. ✅